Dennis-Inglehart/module-fourteen-challenge/README.md

 ## Future Development

 For better or worse, the time constraints on this project left a lot of room for this.

+All the code here so far is merely a template.
+The core functionality is mostly here already, completion is mostly a matter of renaming a bunch of stuff (varuiables, routes, filenames, etc.) and modifying the database so it makes sense.

+Also, the entire front end needs to be addressed.
+But our `main.handlebars` already looks good, so that shouldn't be too big of a deal.

+## Accreditation

+This code here is modeled heavily after a in-class project in the curriculum content.
+It's essentially copied whole cloth.
+The source of the model is: (/14-MVC/01-Activities/28-Stu_Mini-Project/Main)

+I myself have made no meaningfulcontributions to any part of the code.